portfolio-performance/portfolio-help/docs/en/reference/view/securities/all-securities.md

 ### Historical Quotes

-The Historical Quotes menu in the bottom panel reveals a two-column table displaying the date and quote of the selected security in the top panel (see Figure 6).
+The Historical Quotes menu in the information pane reveals a two-column table displaying the date and quote of the selected security in the main pane (see Figure 6).
 Clicking on a column header will sort the table in ascending or descending order based on that column.
 You can rearrange the columns by dragging the header.

 Double-click on the date or the quote to modify its value.
 Be careful when changing the date, as the new quote will overwrite any quote registered for that date.

 Utilize the "Export data as CSV" feature (icon to right) to save the entire table as a CSV file.
 The context menu (right-click) offers various management options.

-Figure: Context menu of Historical Quotes in bottom panel.{class=pp-figure}
+Figure: Context menu of Historical Quotes in the information pane.{class=pp-figure}

 ![](../images/contxt-mnu-all-securities-bottom-panel-hist-quotes.png)